So you want to hold the global fossil fuel industry accountable for your community’s climate costs? Here’s how.

 - Spreadsheet of fossil fuel company contacts

-Also, check out letters sent by actual local governments:
+Also, check out letters sent by actual local governments.

-Check back as we plan to post further sample letters and resources to help you write and send accountability letters.
 If you modify a template or write your own letter, feel free to share it with us and we may (with your permission) post it here.
 The above letters and spreadsheet are released into the public domain.

 Top photo: Staff Counsel Andrew Gage presents to Burnaby City Council about demanding accountability from fossil fuel companies.